 Sara combines skills and expertise in the nonprofit sector with a successful track record of building corporate and community partnerships.
 She leads fundraising and marketing campaigns, special events and human capital initiatives that increase impact and revenue for numerous organizations.
 As a registered fundraising counsel with a flair for event management, Sara leverages her relationships in the corporate world and her extensive network in the arts, education, and hospitality industries to positively impact populations in need and improve bottom-line business results.

-Sara takes on the challenges presented to organizations by understanding their strengths and limitations, and works directly with the client to formulate a plan to achieve their objectives, identify opportunities for growth and improvement and maintain the integrity of the mission.
-As former leader of the Project for Academic Student Success program, she supervised a staff of ten, developed and coordinated the curriculum and functions for numerous academic programs and raised high school graduation rates of her clients to 100 percent.
+Sara takes on the challenges presented to organizations by understanding their strengths and limitations, and works directly with the client to formulate a plan to achieve their objectives, identify opportunities for growth and improvement, and maintain the integrity of the mission.
+She assists private-sector clients in leveraging their interest in doing social good by connecting them with charities that make impact in areas that are relevant to their core values.

+As former leader of the Project for Academic Student Success program, she developed and coordinated the curriculum and functions for numerous academic programs and raised high school graduate rates of her clients to 100 percent.
 During her leadership and clinical role in the nonprofit sector, Sara encountered the challenges faced by government-funded programs, including the lack of resources and the increasing demand for services.
 Compelled to make a difference, she returned to academia to hone her development acumen and was soon elected President of NYU’s Fundraising Student Association.
-Her success in implementing campus-wide philanthropic initiatives and building fundraising growth for nonprofits led to her nomination for the prestigious Crain’s 40 Under 40 Award by NYU.
+Her success in implementing campus-wide philanthropic initiatives and development growth for nonprofits led to her nomination for the prestigious Crain’s 40 Under 40 Award by NYU.